Axstoria/Axstoria-Software/Docs/deployment.md

 #### PR requirements

-There's no requirements for those branches as they can be managed at goodwill by the developpers, and most of them won't have sub-branches that will create the need for a pull request.
+There's no requirements for those branches as they can be managed at goodwill by the developpers, and most of them won't have sub-branches that would create the need for a pull request.

 ## CI/CD Pipeline

 ### CI Triggers
 The pipeline will be used during those key developpement steps to launch different tests.

-- Push inside a branch a functionnality or feature branch
+- Push inside a functionnality or feature branch
 	- Unit tests
 	- Check if critical or unnecessary files are pushed
 - PR toward ``feature``